London as a local: 10 tips for survival

 The trick to fitting in is to follow suit.

 Sunny spring day?
 Inexplicably hit the lido (despite the weather barely hitting the 70s) and organize a BBQ or picnic as soon as possible.

-Show off your sunburn the next day and look forward to the next bout of hot weather-- in approximately 1 year's time.
+Show off your sunburn the next day and look forward to the next bout of hot weather-- in approximately one year's time.

 Barry Neild is Editor at CNN Travel